carpentries-incubator/statistics-r-public-health/setup.md

 ---
 title: Setup
 ---
-To get set up for this workshop, there are a few steps that you will need to follow:
+To get set up for this workshop, there are a few steps that you will need to follow, as explained below:
 1. Install R and RStudio, or update these if you already have the programs installed.
 2. Download the RStudio Project environment for this workshop.
 3. Set up the packages used in this workshop using `renv`.